bitkub/bitkub-official-api-docs/restful-api.md

 53 | Invalid internal address
 54 | Address has been deprecated
 55 | Cancel only mode
+56 | User has been suspended from purchasing
+57 | User has been suspended from selling
 90 | Server error (please contact support)

 # Rate limits